acend/deployment-strategies-demo/README.md

 recreate ./recreate
 ```

-Open the grafana dashboard an watch what happens
+Open the grafana dashboard and watch what happens

 Remove the app